SohamPramanik/SohamPramanik/README.md

 ## 🤝 Contributions

 🌟 I love to collaborate and contribute to meaningful open-source projects.
-Here are some areas where I actively contribute:
+Here are some areas where I like to contribute:
 - 🛠️ Web development frameworks & tools
 - 🧪 Algorithms and DSA libraries
 - 🤖 AI/ML projects & experiments